Squarespace Review (2025) — The Key Pros and Cons to Consider

 So there’s a lot I like about ecommerce features in Squarespace.
 But there is definitely room for improvement — here are the key problems that I think need fixing when it comes to Squarespace ecommerce:

-- The dropshipping and print on demand options in Squarespace are a bit limited too: you can only use a few dropshipping providers with Squarespace.
-Although these do include some well-known suppliers, like Spocket, Printful, Printify and SPOD, if dropshipping is going to be the key focus of your business, you may be better off with Shopify (which offers a huge range of dropshipping integrations).
+• The dropshipping and print on demand options in Squarespace are a bit limited too: you can only use a few dropshipping providers with Squarespace.
+Although these do include some well-known suppliers, like Spocket, Printful, Printify and Spreadconnect, if dropshipping is going to be the key focus of your business, you may again be better off with Shopify (which offers a huge range of dropshipping integrations).

-- Payment gateway options are limited: you are restricted to Stripe, Paypal or Squarespace’s own payment processor, ‘Squarespace Payments’ (with the latter currently only available in the US).
-The most significant upshot of this is that Google Pay is not currently supported by Squarespace (Apple Pay is, however).
+• Payment gateway options are limited: you are restricted to Stripe, Paypal or Squarespace’s own payment processor, ‘Squarespace Payments’ (with the latter currently only available in a few countries).
 Competing ecommerce platforms typically give you a lot more choice when it comes to payment methods.

 Overall, I like the Squarespace ecommerce features — they’re great for any small business that needs a simple online store and doesn’t mind selling in just one currency.